BBN-E/tac-kbp-eal/README.md

 * `docIDMap`: (required if `dump` is `true`) a list of tab-separated pairs of doc ID and path to the them to standard output.

-Note that this currently does not validate document or corpus-level linkings.

 ### `ScoreAgainstERE`
 Scores system output against an annotation store.